Methylene Blue (METH-i-leen BLOO)

 When This Medicine Should Not Be Used

-You should not be given this medicine if you have had an allergic reaction to methylene blue, or if you are pregnant.
+You should not receive this medicine if you have had an allergic reaction to methylene blue, or if you are pregnant.

 How to Use This Medicine

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given through a needle placed in one of your veins.

 - A nurse or other trained health professional will give you this medicine.

 - This medicine must be given very slowly, so the needle will remain in place for several minutes.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Make sure your doctor knows if you are also using medicines to treat depression (such as amitriptyline, bupropion, citalopram, desipramine, duloxetine, escitalopram, fluoxetine, fluvoxamine, imipramine, nortriptyline, paroxetine, sertraline, venlafaxine, Aventyl®, Celexa®, Cymbalta®, Effexor®, Elavil®, Lexapro?, Luvox®, Norpramin®, Pamelor®, Paxil®, Prozac®, Tofranil®, Wellbutrin®, or Zoloft®), medicine to treat migraine headaches (such as eletriptan, sumatriptan, zolmitriptan, Imitrex®, Relpax®, or Zomig®), ergot medicine (such as ergotamine, Cafergot®, Ergomar®, or Wigraine®), or certain antibiotics (linezolid, Zyvox®).